Jaskew2990/ELK-Stack/ELKStackDev.md

 ![Screenshot of Original VM](Pictures/createVN.png)

 - Create a Peer connection between vNets.
-Allows traffic to pass between vNets and regions.
-Makes both a connection from the first vNet to the Second vNet _And_ a reverse connection from the second vNet back to the first vNet, allowing traffic to pass in both directions.
+This allows traffic to pass between vNets and regions.
+It makes both a connection from the first vNet to the Second vNet _And_ a reverse connection from the second vNet back to the first vNet, allowing traffic to pass in both directions.

 ![Screenshot of Add Peering](Pictures/AddPeering.png)